abdulhannanshaikhh/BeingPremium/README.md

-BeingPremium
+#BeingPremium

-Being Premium is my frontend web development project website that showcases my skills in HTML, CSS, and JavaScript.
-I have used a variety of techniques to create a visually appealing and user-friendly website.
+In this project, i have harnessed the power of different web technologies and variety of techniques to create a visually appealing and user-friendly interface to create BeingPremium Car Rental website.

 Objective:
 - Showcase frontend web development skills in HTML, CSS, and JavaScript.